edwarjosep11/Cat-vs.-Dog-Breed-Prediction/README.md

 * [First Model: Simple CNN](https://nbviewer.org/github/edwarjosep11/Cat-vs.-Dog-Prediction/blob/main/First%20Model.ipynb): A Jupyter Notebook that contains the code for building and training the first version of the model. **Accuracy: 66%.**
 * [Second Model: Tuned CNN](https://nbviewer.org/github/edwarjosep11/Cat-vs.-Dog-Prediction/blob/main/Second_model.ipynb): A Jupyter Notebook that contains the code for building and training the second version of the model, using Pipeline Preprocessing and Data Augmentation. **Accuracy: 93%**.
 * [Third Model: Transfer Learning](https://nbviewer.org/github/edwarjosep11/Cat-vs.-Dog-Prediction/blob/main/cat-vs-dog-transfer-learning.ipynb): A Jupyter Notebook that includes building a model based on the head of VGG16. **Accuracy: 98%**.
+* [Requirements.txt](https://github.com/edwarjosep11/Cat-vs.-Dog-Prediction/blob/main/requirements.txt): The textfile which contains the necessary libraries to execute the code smoothly.

 ## Setup
 Run the following code to setup your environment: